Last updated: October 27, 2020

 - No consumption of alcohol in public spaces, except in restaurants, cafés, and bars.

-- No sale of alcohol after 8pm and no sale of alcohol by gas stations.
+- No sale of alcohol after 8pm and no sale of alcohol at gas stations.

 - Social distance measures enforced, to include mandatory use of protective masks in closed public spaces.